 Bring a Poet to Your Class

 The capstone of our teen poetry workshop program is the Thompson Foundation initiative, through which noted poets visit high school classrooms followed by free follow-up class visits to Poets House.
 Recent teachers have included Dave Johnson, Jive Poetic, and Mahogany Browne.
 This initiative is meant to increase access to poetic education for underserved schools and students by combining hands-on instruction from established poets with on-site visits to our extensive library.
 Students engage with poetry through reading, writing, and art projects that straddle the visual and linguistic.

 Intensive Workshops for Teens

-- One-day workshops are offered each spring.
-Participation is free.
+- One-day workshops: Participation is free.
 All interested teens are encouraged to sign up.

-- Weeklong workshops are offered each summer.
-Participants are determined through an application process and an external judge; all interested high school students are encouraged to apply.
+- Weeklong workshops: Participants are determined through an application process and an external judge; all interested high school students are encouraged to apply.
 Financial aid is available.